-Being in and around plant for nearly 30 years now, the improvements on safety have been progressing every year at a nice steady pace.
+"Being in and around plant for nearly 30 years now, the improvements on safety have been progressing every year at a nice steady pace.
 Importantly, educating all operators that today, being an efficient operator is just as important as being a safe one.
 Every day you hear about the Carbon zero targets on our busy roads, but in our sector, we must play our part too.
 Ensuring we turn the machine off when not in use, using correct power modes, understanding warm up/ shutdown procedures etc. Education of the Eco-driver training is paramount on our fantastic projects ensuring we lower CO2 emissions and fuel usage.
 All this while also saving our customers money.
-We are so pleased to report that our operator's take something good away from the training.
 The data proves this, and the feedback is fantastic.
-By working with our clients, we can make our sites not just safer, but also a greener place to work.'
+By working with our clients, we can make our sites not just safer, but also a greener place to work."